-Management has evaluated subsequent events through the date on which the financial statements were available to be issued.
-Any subsequent events having a direct or material impact to financial statement balances as of June 30, 2016 have been incorporated into this report.
+Management has evaluated subsequent events through the date of the audit opinion letter, which is the date the financial statements were available to be issued.
+Any subsequent events having a direct or material impact to financial statement balances as of June 30, 2017 have been incorporated into this report.